Growth planning for owner-operated trades

 Fifteen years in and around the trades.

-I spent eight years running operations for a mid-size mechanical contractor and another seven advising owner-operators on growth, succession, and the unglamorous work of getting the books in order.
 I am not a coach.
 I am not a platform.
+I don't have a methodology with a trademark on it.
 I am one person with a notebook and a spreadsheet who writes a plan, hands it over, and gets out of the way.

 Contact